This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Black or Green mold on top of the pile

 If your spores are black or green, the batch is putrified and needs to be dumped.
-There are no corrective measures that can be taken once purification has set in.
+No corrective measures can be taken once purification has set in.

 If there is a putrid smell, your batch has gone off.
 This could be a result of any of the causes listed above.
 Some say their bokashi smells like vomit.
 I have never had a vomit-smelling batch, and my nose is super sensitive to smells.

-My advice is to minimize fluid retention and trapped air pockets and maximize contact of microbes to food, as evidenced by Bokashi Bran spread.
+I advise minimizing fluid retention and trapped air pockets and maximizing contact of microbes to food, as evidenced by Bokashi Bran spread.

 Kitchen scraps are too wet inside the bin (water wet – usually at the bottom)